Warning

 Proposals for changes to the functional groups of the RB shall be submitted to the SG for endorsement.

-When a member slot becomes vacant, the RB Chair, through the RB Secretary, will notify organisations within the relevant functional group of the opportunity to join the RB.
-Organisations that wish to serve as a member or as an observer (see B.3.3.7.) of the RB shall submit an expression of interest by email to the RB Chair via the Secretary.
-The Secretary will maintain a record of interested organisations and the Chair will present interested organisations to the RB for consideration.
-If consensus is not reached on the selection of an RB member organisation, the issue will be resolved through a vote (see B.3.5.12.).
+When a member slot becomes vacant, the RB chair, through the RB secretary, will notify organizations within the relevant functional group of the opportunity to join the RB.
+Organizations that wish to serve as a member or as an observer (see B.3.3.7.) of the RB shall submit an expression of interest by email to the RB chair via the Secretary.
+The secretary will maintain a record of interested organizations and the chair will present interested organizations to the RB for consideration.
+If consensus is not reached on the selection of an RB member organizations, the issue will be resolved through a vote (see B.3.5.12.).

 Nominees for the RB should fit the following profile:

-1. Works for an organisation within one of the functional groups listed in clause 12.4 (IMAS 01.10);
+- Works for an organization within one of the functional groups listed in clause 12.4 (IMAS 01.10);

-2. Has worked for at least seven years on mine action issues in one, or preferably more than one, of the five pillars of mine action;
+- Has worked for at least seven years on mine action issues in one, or preferably more than one of the five pillars of mine action;

-4. Is capable of providing high quality, substantive commentary on drafted, new, or amended IMAS in English within two weeks of receipt; and
+- Is capable of providing high quality, substantive commentary on draft, new, or amended IMAS in English within two weeks of receipt; and

-5. Is a good team player and communicator especially in electronic media, capable of providing constructive comments and innovative solutions to problems.
+- Is a good team player and communicator, especially in electronic media, capable of providing constructive comments and innovative solutions to problems.

-To ensure a wide representation of the mine action community the RB will also contain members whose views are not affiliated with any organisation.
-Whilst they may have worked for a mine action organisation that is an RB member, they cannot work for an organisation already represented on the RB.
+To ensure a wide representation of the mine action community the RB will also contain members whose views are not affiliated with any organization.
+Whilst they may have worked for a mine action organization that is an RB member, they cannot work for an organization already represented on the RB.
 Non-affiliated members should have wide experience that is considered of benefit to the IMAS process in general and the RB in particular.

 B.3.3.7 Observers

 Observer status is available and, while comments are welcomed from observers, they will not be asked or able to vote.
 The selection of new observer appointments will be put to the RB for a General Vote.
-Organisations shall not have an observer on the RB if they are also a member of the RB.
-Organisations shall only have one observer on the RB.
+Organizations shall not have an observer on the RB if they are also a member of the RB.
+Organizations shall only have one observer on the RB.

-The RB may consider allocating observer status to an organisation whose membership has ended.
+The RB may consider allocating observer status to an organization whose membership has ended.

-Revalidation of membership does not apply to permanent membership e.g. UNDP, UNOPS, UNICEF, UNMAS, and GICHD.
-Those institutions shall be expected to adhere to the policy on gender rotation.
+Revalidation of membership does not apply to permanent membership i.e., UNDP, UNOPS, UNICEF, UNMAS, and GICHD.

 The standard tenure of individual member representatives and non-affiliated members is five (5) years.
 The RB may extend the tenure for any reason for up to five (5) years.
 Changes in individuals should follow gender and geographical diversity considerations (see B.3.3.4).